microchip-pic-avr-examples/pic16f15244-ioc-example/README.md

 # Transmit "Button pressed" using Interrupt-on-Change with PIC16F15244

 The 'pic16f15244-ioc-example' code example uses the PIC16F15244 Curiosity Nano Development board to demonstrate how to transmit "Button pressed!" to a PC terminal application each time the Nano's push-button (SW0) is pressed.
-The example hihglights the use of the Interrupt-on-Change (IOC) and EUSART modules.
+The example highlights the use of the Interrupt-on-Change (IOC) and EUSART modules.

 ##### PIC16F15244 Curiosity Nano Development Board:
 ![Curiosity Nano Development Board](images/NanoHighlights.png)